 Nutrition: The Key to Boosting Milk Production

 Proper nutrition is essential for achieving high yields of high-quality milk.
-Feeding cows according to their lactation point, optimising feed/water uptake and feeding supplements to protect health all assist in increasing production.
+Feeding cows according to their lactation point, optimizing feed/water uptake and feeding supplements to protect health all assist in increasing production.

 A significant nutritional factor influencing peak production is the transitional diet.
 It is essential that adequate nutrients, vitamins and minerals are consumed during the dry period in preparation for lactation.
 Underfeeding grain to fresh cows lowers both the peak production and total days in milk.

 Vitamins and minerals are key factors contributing to a strong immune system.
-Cows with weak immune systems have less metabolic resources available to be used to synthesise milk.
+Cows with weak immune systems have less metabolic resources available to be used to synthesize milk.